-- 1. SoCalGas used ratepayer funds on activities that misaligned with Commission intent for codes and standards advocacy and for reach codes. - 2.
-SoCalGas's expenditures on the activities identified in Section 4.1, except for Item 6, and Section 4.2 are unjust and unreasonable. - 3.
-SoCalGas should not be entitled to shareholder incentives for activities that did not align with Commission intent. - 4.
-SoCalGas should refund expenditures on the activities identified in Section 4.1, except for Item 6, and Section 4.2. - 5.
+- 1. SoCalGas used ratepayer funds to oppose more stringent codes and standards and adoption of reach codes without Commission authorization. - 2.
+SoCalGas used ratepayer funds on activities that misaligned with Commission intent for codes and standards advocacy and for reach codes. - 3.
+SoCalGas's expenditures on the activities identified in Section 4.1, except for Item 6, and Section 4.2 are unjust and unreasonable under Section 451 and the decisions cited herein. - 4.
+SoCalGas should not be entitled to shareholder incentives for its advocacy opposing more stringent codes and standards and/or adoption of reach codes because such advocacy was not authorized by the Commission. - 5.
+SoCalGas should not be entitled to shareholder incentives for activities that did not align with Commission intent. - 6.
+SoCalGas should refund expenditures on the activities identified in Section 4.1, except for Item 6, and Section 4.2. - 7.
 SoCalGas should refund its ESPI management fee payment for all ratepayer-funded expenditures associated with the activities identified in Section 4.1, except for Item 6.
-Any expenditures associated with the activities identified in Section 4.1 (except for Item 6), for which SoCalGas has not yet received ESPI payment, should not be eligible for ESPI payment.
+Any expenditures associated with the activities identified in Section 4.1 (except for Item 6), for which SoCalGas has not yet received ESPI payment, should not be eligible for ESPI payment. - 8.
+Commission staff should wait for Commission approval of the audit ordered by this decision to determine the amount of management fee payment that SoCalGas should receive, consistent with this decision. - 9.
+Commission staff should dispose of the 2017 non-codes and standards ESPI earnings, as this decision does not address ESPI earnings other than the codes and standards management fee.

-- 6. Commission staff should wait for Commission approval of the audit ordered by this decision to determine the amount of management fee payment that SoCalGas should receive, consistent with this decision. - 7.
-Commission staff should dispose of the 2017 non-codes and standards ESPI earnings, as this decision does not address ESPI earnings other than the codes and standards management fee. - 8.
-With respect to the 2018 codes and standards management fee, Commission staff should wait until the Commission addresses the OSC initiated by ruling dated October 3, 2019. - 9.
-It is reasonable to conclude that SoCalGas caused appreciable harm to the regulatory process, without justification, by using ratepayer funds on activities that misaligned with Commission intent and by repeatedly failing to take appropriate action on perceived or alleged inconsistencies between Commission decisions and other applicable authorities - 10.
-SoCalGas should be prohibited from cost recovery, from ratepayer-funded accounts, for codes and standards programs, as described in this decision, and SoCalGas should be prohibited from participating in any current or future codes and standards subprograms, except to transfer funds to the statewide codes and standards lead. - 11.
-It is reasonable to maintain the prohibition ordered in this decision until the Commission lifts such prohibition or until the Commission finds that SoCalGas has sufficient and appropriate policies, practices and procedures to ensure adherence to Commission intent. - 12.
-It is reasonable to assess SoCalGas's compliance with the prohibition ordered in this decision.
+- 10. With respect to the 2018 codes and standards management fee, Commission staff should wait until the Commission addresses the OSC initiated by ruling dated October 3, 2019. - 11.
+It is reasonable to conclude that SoCalGas caused appreciable harm to the regulatory process, without justification, by using ratepayer funds on activities that were not authorized by the Commission and that misaligned with Commission intent and by repeatedly failing to take appropriate action on perceived or alleged inconsistencies between Commission decisions and other applicable authorities. - 12.
+It is reasonable to conclude that SoCalGas did know, or should have known, that charging customers for arguments against efforts to adopt more stringent codes and standards or adopt reach codes, that the Commission had determined were beneficial to ratepayer interests was unlawful under a number of clear legal principles. - 13.
+Taking into consideration the record as a whole and the public interest, it is reasonable to order SoCalGas to pay a fine of \$15,000 each for ten violations listed under "Description" in Table 3 in CalAdvocates' Brief filed November 5, 2020, and also identified as activities in Section 4 above, for a total fine of \$150,000, under Section 451 and 2107. - 14.
+SoCalGas should be prohibited from cost recovery, from ratepayer-funded accounts, for codes and standards programs, as described in this decision, and SoCalGas should be prohibited from participating in any current or future codes and standards programs or subprograms, except to transfer funds to the statewide codes and standards lead. - 15.
+It is reasonable to maintain the prohibition ordered in this decision until the Commission lifts such prohibition or until the Commission finds that

+SoCalGas has sufficient and appropriate policies, practices and procedures to ensure adherence to Commission intent.